harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

 By creating a step group template, you can standardize and simplify your deployment processes, and reduce the time and effort required to create new pipelines and templates.
 When using in a deployment, you can customize certain aspects of the template.
 Additionally, you can apply conditions to the steps in a step group template to make it more flexible and reusable in different deployment scenarios.

-You can create your step group template at the project, organization, and account levels.
+You can create a step group template at the project, organization, and account levels.

 ## Create a step group template